bburns/neomem/README.md

 ## Running

-In one terminal, start the data services -
+In one terminal, start the gateway and data sources -

     just data